Projects complete, they face only final interviews

 Pursuing the Eagle Scout rank is a big decision, Noormae says.
 “There’s a maturity level needed to plan, execute and complete the project.
 The Scout typically comes up with the idea himself.
 It must be something helpful to the community.
 He writes a detailed proposal, then determines whom to contact to get permissions and all the other components of bringing the concept to fruition.
 He also needs to fundraise.
 There is no supervisor — the candidate runs the project.
 The purpose of it is to lead.”

 The goal of Scouting is to develop leadership skills, he says.
 “The scoutmaster is there mainly to prevent anarchy!
 The boys lead.
 For example, when planning an overnight hike, they learn about first-aid requirements and assemble the kit.
 They devise a menu.
 The boys learn to resolve conflicts.
-They build an appreciation of nature and the outdoors, becoming stewards of the environment.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+They build an appreciation of nature and the outdoors, becoming stewards of the environment.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.